TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 We may also work with other companies that advertise on Microsoft sites to place web beacons on their sites or in their advertisements to let us develop statistics on how often clicking on an advertisement on a Microsoft site results in a purchase or other action on the advertiser's site.

 Finally, Microsoft sites may contain web beacons from third parties to help us compile aggregated statistics regarding the effectiveness of our promotional campaigns or other web site operations.
 These web beacons may allow the third parties to set or read a cookie on your computer.
-We prohibit third parties from using web beacons on our sites to collect or access your personal information.
-Nevertheless, you may be able to opt out from data collection or use by these third-party analytics companies by clicking the links for each of the following analytics providers:
+These companies may collect information about your online activities across websites or online servers, however, we prohibit third parties from using web beacons on our sites to collect or access your personal information.
+You may be able to opt out from data collection or use by these third-party analytics companies by clicking the links for each of the following analytics providers:

 *    Omniture (Adobe): http://www.d1.sc.omtrdc.net/optout.html
 *   Nielsen: http://www.nielsen-online.com/corp.jsp?section=leg\_prs&nav=1#Optoutchoices